Accountability Initiative in 2017: The Year Gone By

 Making data work for accountability in education

 As part of a UNESCO commissioned study, AI carried out a field survey on the implementation of the usage of elementary education data for planning, monitoring and demanding accountability.
 The study was conducted in Himachal Pradesh, Rajasthan and Madhya Pradesh and focussed on understanding the way in which school-level data is being used for ensuring transparency and accountability in the public education system.
 The study also explores the link between awareness of school-level data in the public and its usage by parents, teachers and School Management Committee (SMCs) members to demand accountability.
-The study will be publically available in mid-2018.
+The study is available here.

 Grooming the next generation of public policy practitioners